CCTV images released after attempted burglaries

 - Credit: CAMBS POLICE

-A man was arrested in connection with three attempted burglaries and several suspicious incidents across Fenland.
+Police have released CCTV images of a man they want to identify in connection with attempted burglaries in Fenland.

 Two instances of attempted burglaries were reported in Thorney and Emneth on February 22 and one in Wisbech St Mary on March 8.

-A number of suspicious incidents were also reported to police between February 21 and March 8, mentioninng a blue Audi A3.
+A number of suspicious incidents were also reported to police between February 21 and March 8, mentioning a blue Audi A3.

 Police have since released CCTV images of a man they want to identify in connection with the incidents.